 Items Guide 1.
 Indicator title Signed MOU by relevant stakeholders for the establishment of the register.
 2. Short definition Refers to a Memorandum of Understanding (MOU) entered into with statutory entities to establish a national credit register of credit agreements.
 3. Source of data From the relevant mandate of entities entering into MOU 4.
 Method of calculation or assessment Qualitative & Quantitative 5.
 Means of verification Signed MOU 6.
 Assumptions All parties will deliver as agreed in the MOU 7.
 Disaggregation of beneficiaries (where applicable Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A 8.
-Spatial transformation (where applicable) • Contribution to spatial transformation priorities: N/A • Spatial impact area: N/A 9.
+Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A 9.
 Calculation type Non-cumulative 10.
 Reporting cycle Quarterly 11.
 Desired performance Collaboration of the statutory entities to deliver as per the MOU 12.
 Indicator responsibility Manager: Credit Bureau Compliance

 Items Guide 1.
-Indicator title Signed work streams/committees charters 2.
-Short definition Refers to a charter signed off by the co-chairpersons of the steerco, setting out the powers and functions of the work streams.
-3. Source of data Work streams and Steerco.
-4. Method of calculation or assessment Quantitative 5.
-Means of verification Signed charters.
-6. Assumptions Cooperation by regulators and other stakeholders.
+Indicator title Business plan with recommendations.
+2. Short definition A plan outlining resources, timelines, activities as well as recommendations for the establishing the register.
+3. Source of data Signed MOU 4.
+Method of calculation or assessment Qualitative 5.
+Means of verification Business plan with recommendations 6.
+Assumptions Co-operation by all parties.
 7. Disaggregation of beneficiaries (where applicable) Target for women: N/ATarget for youth: N/ATarget for people with disabilities: N/A 8.
-Spatial transformation (where applicable) Contribution to spatial transformation priorities: N/A Spatial impact area: N/A 9.
+Spatial transformation (where applicable) • Contribution to spatial transformation priorities: N/A • Spatial impact area: N/A 9.
 Calculation type Non-cumulative 10.
 Reporting cycle Quarterly 11.
-Desired performance Collaboration with regulators and other stakeholders to deliver as per the charters.
-12. Indicator responsibility Manager: Credit Bureau Compliance
+Desired performance Completed business plan 12.
+Indicator responsibility Manager: Credit Bureau Compliance